3 Things You Can Do to Naturally Handle Stress

 There is so much going right for you today!

 Right out of the gates, how do you handle anxiety and stress?
 Get some gratitude into the equation.
-Every day, practice just a couple minutes of gratitude and think about what you’re thankful for.
-It may not change your situation but it will change your ability to see it differently!
+Try daily — practice just a couple of minutes of gratitude and think about what you’re thankful for.
+Throw in some deep breathing exercises to help with the blood flow, and try to let go of that muscle tension while you’re at it.
+It may not change your situation but it will change your ability to see it differently, which is a path to progressive stress relief and better overall wellness!

 2. Move Your Body

 Now I know you may feel trapped, and don’t necessarily know what to do.
-I would never tell you to come off your medications cold turkey.
+I would never tell you to come off your medications cold turkey, especially when it comes to those to lower blood pressure, as that can really be impacted by stress levels and other stressors.
 Let’s start here though, practice gratitude and move your body every single morning.
 This will take you in the right direction physically and mentally, which is away from the internal dialogue of stress and worry and away from harmful drugs.

 The 10-minute workout is what I do.
 Start small if you have to.
 The point is you need to move your body as fast as YOU can.
 Movement is the first step to getting unstuck!

 This all-natural supplement has been shown to decrease stress and anxiety levels by up to 89% more than a placebo.
 It also decreases your cortisol (stress hormone) levels three times as well.
-If you are in a really stressful/high anxiety situation and can’t control it, use ashwagandha in order to decrease it.1
+If you are in a really stressful/high anxiety situation and can’t control it, use ashwagandha in order to decrease it.
+It offers a ton of health benefits holistically too as an adaptogen and works directly on your stress response for stress reduction in your daily life.

-Bottom line, you one get one shot at today.
+Bottom line, you only get one shot at today.
 Don’t waste it worrying about what has happened in the past or what might happen in the future.
 Those things are out of your control, be grateful for today.
+Practice mindfulness, and don’t forget that self-care of your own mental health can do a whole lot for stress management.